hashicorp/terraform-provider-azurerm/website/docs/r/site_recovery_replicated_vm.html.markdown

 ---
 subcategory: "Recovery Services"
 layout: "azurerm"
-page_title: "Azure Resource Manager: azurerm_recovery_replicated_vm"
+page_title: "Azure Resource Manager: azurerm_site_recovery_replicated_vm"
-sidebar_current: "docs-azurerm-recovery-replicated-vm"
+sidebar_current: "docs-azurerm-site-recovery-replicated-vm"
 description: |-
-    Manages a site recovery services protection container mappings on Azure.
+    Manages a VM protected with Azure Site Recovery on Azure.
 ---

-# azurerm_recovery_replicated_vm
+# azurerm_site_recovery_replicated_vm

-~> **NOTE:** This resource has been deprecated in favour of the `azurerm_site_recovery_replicated_vm` resource and will be removed in the next major version of the AzureRM Provider.
-The new resource shares the same fields as this one, and information on migrating across [can be found in this guide](../guides/migrating-between-renamed-resources.html).

-Manages a Azure recovery replicated vms (Azure to Azure).
-An replicated VM keeps a copiously updated image of the vm in another region in order to be able to start the VM in that region in case of a disaster.
+Manages a VM replicated using Azure Site Recovery (Azure to Azure only).
+A replicated VM keeps a copiously updated image of the VM in another region in order to be able to start the VM in that region in case of a disaster.

 ## Example Usage